Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Correctors for Yoshida-based product formulas

 The nested commutators $\alpha_j$ are defined such that

 and for all $\alpha_j$ used in \cref{eq:kernel_YPFs} we have (see \cite[Eqs~(6--8) and Eq.~(A16)]{MCP+24})

-As previously, $B_{2j}(x)$ are Bernoulli polynomials defined in \cref{eq:bernoli} and the numerical value for a few of them at $x=1/2$ are given in \cref{tab:bernoulli}.
+As before, $B_{2j}(x)$ are Bernoulli polynomials in \cref{eq:bernoli}; few values at $x=1/2$ are given in \cref{eq:bernoulli}.
 Note that the prefactor of the equivalent expressions modulo terms with degree~$\geq2$ match the prefactor of the corrector in~\cref{eq:CPF2symp}.
 Similar to the above formulas, the expression for~$\alpha_9$ modulo terms with degree~$\geq2$ is

 By the above formulas and~\cite[Eqs.~(A3--A14)]{MCP+24} we have

 for $\beta_5$ in the $\lambda^5$ term of the kernel in \cref{eq:kernel_YPFs};

 used in the $\lambda^7$ term of the kernel; and